prateekpandey1234/AndroidLearnings/README.md

 1. use job{ ViewmodelScope.launch()} , to cancel any type of long running jobs running in the background like fetching and processing data https://medium.com/@paritasampa95/coroutinescope-coroutinecontext-discussed-in-depth-to-understand-better-part-2-550dbc7af3d2
 2. https://x.com/nagataro_san475/status/1875593012648276202
+3.  private val _isLoading  = MutableLiveData<Boolean>()
+    val isLoading  :LiveData<Boolean> = _isLoading
+   this allows immutablitiy of isLoading by outer access , only edited inside the viewModel even when _isLoading is mutable